Campbell v MGN Ltd: House of Lords

-The House of Lords held MGN liable by majority vote, with Lords Nicholls and Hoffmann dissenting.
-Baroness Hale, Lord Hope and Lord Carswell held that the picture added something of 'real significance'.
+On 6 May 2004, the House of Lords upheld Campbell's appeal, finding MGN liable by majority vote of 3-2.
+They also reinstated the damages initially awarded to her by the High Court.
+Lords Nicholls and Hoffmann dissented.
+Baroness Hale, Lord Hope and Lord Carswell held that the picture added something of "real significance".
 The court engaged in a balancing test by firstly determining whether the applicant had a reasonable expectation of privacy (thus determining whether Article 8 was involved).
 It then considered whether, if the claimant was successful, that would result in a significant inference with freedom of expression (balancing Article 8 with Article 10).
 It was held that Campbell's right to privacy (Schedule 1, Part I, Article 8) outweighed MGN's right to freedom of expression (ECHR Article 10).

-Lord Hoffmann and Lord Nicholls dissented on the grounds that as the Mirror was allowed to publish the fact that she was a drug addict and that she was receiving treatment for her addiction that printing the pictures of her leaving her NA meeting was within the margin of appreciation of the editors, as it was allowed to state that she was an addict and receiving treatment for her addiction.
+Lord Hoffmann and Lord Nicholls dissented on the grounds that as The Mirror was allowed to publish the fact that she was a drug addict and that she was receiving treatment for her addiction that printing the pictures of her leaving her NA meeting was within the margin of appreciation of the editors, as it was allowed to state that she was an addict and receiving treatment for her addiction.
 Lord Nicholls observed that "confidence" was an artificial term for what could more naturally be termed "privacy".

 Lord Hope of Craighead noted that a duty of confidence arises wherever the defendant knows or ought to know that the claimant can reasonably expect their privacy to be protected and so approved A v B plc.
 If there is doubt, the test "what is highly offensive to a reasonable person" in the plaintiff's position, can be used for guidance.